 As an engineer analyzing robot logs, you’re likely asking questions such as:

-Have we encountered this type of event before?
+Have we encountered this type of issue before?

-Can we identify similar patterns in past logs?
+Can we identify similar events in past logs?

-How can we set up alerts so we know if it happens again?
+Can we set up alerts to catch this issue if it happens again?

-These questions are critical for diagnosing system behaviors, anticipating failures, and enhancing future performance.
+Answering these questions is essential for diagnosing system behaviors, anticipating potential failures, and continuously improving your robot's performance.

 However, answering them presents two key challenges: